-It may seem like semantics but there’s a difference between voluntary benefits and perks—and in some cases, it’s one that can impact the value your employees ultimately gets from either.
+It may seem like semantics, but there’s a difference between the two—and in some cases, it’s one that can affect the value your employees ultimately get from either.
 Here’s a closer look at what constitutes a voluntary benefit versus a perk, and why these nuances are important when it comes to recruitment and retention.

-Though the Society for Human Resources (SHRM) says health care and retirement savings plans that address challenges faced by nearly all employees fall under the category of “core benefits,” many employers now structure their total compensation packages to include voluntary benefits, too.
-Though the voluntary benefits offering extends well beyond those early healthcare benefits of the 1940s, the goal is essentially the same: To attract top quality talent, retain valued employees, and hopefully, give employees a reason to be more satisfied, engaged and loyal to their employer.
+The Society for Human Resources Management (SHRM) defines core benefits as health care and retirement savings plans that address challenges faced by nearly all employees, but many companies now structure their total compensation packages to include voluntary benefits, too.
+Although the voluntary benefits offering extends well beyond the early healthcare benefits of the 1940s, the goal is essentially the same: To attract top quality talent, retain valued employees, and hopefully, give employees a reason to be more satisfied, engaged, and loyal to their employer.

 Though the type of voluntary benefits offered from one company to the next may vary drastically, they’ve become an increasingly important aspect of the overall benefits package.
-In fact, SHRM reports that 73% of employees who responded to a MetLife study said benefits customized to their needs would increase their loyalty to an employer; Money reports that nearly 90% of young workers with student loans said they would commit to a job for five years if the company helped pay off their tuition debt.
+In fact, a MetLife survey found that 73% of employees said benefits customized to their needs would increase their loyalty to an employer, and Money reports that nearly 90% of young workers with student loans said they would commit to a job for five years if the company helped pay off their tuition debt.

 The Cambridge dictionary defines a “perk” as a special advantage one is given because of their job.
 When used as a verb, “perk” is defined as “to become more cheerful, lively, or interesting.”
 Both of these definitions accurately capture the benefits and limitations perks can offer a company and its employees.

 However, company culture cannot be shaped or defined by perks alone.
-Workplace culture has to begin to with the company ethos that leaders embrace, embody and communicate at work, to employees, peers and clients, every day.
-In turn, employees start to feel, believe, and embrace company culture to the extent that it comes to life in the way they view and approach their jobs.
+Workplace culture begins with the company ethos that leaders embrace, embody, and communicate to their employees, peers, and clients every day.
+In turn, employees start to believe in and embrace company culture to the extent that it comes to life in the way they view and approach their jobs.